johnrm174/model-railway-signalling/PUBLIC_API.md

 ## Publishing GPIO sensor events from your application

-The format of the GPIO Sensor Event 'Topic' is:
+Each individual GPIO sensor should be published to its own 'Topic'.
+The format of a GPIO Sensor Event topic is:
 <pre>
 gpio_sensor_event/network_identifier/item_identifier
 </pre>
 * The network_identifier is the name you have given to your signalling network.
-* The item_identifier is the unique identifier for each 'GPIO sensor' you want to 'publish' in the format 'node_identifier-sensor_id'
+* The item_identifier is the unique identifier for each individual GPIO sensor in the format 'node_identifier-sensor_id'

 As an example, for a signalling network name of "layout1" and a node name (for the node running your layout interfacing application) of "box2", trigger events for gpio sensor "3" would be